deepbiolab/deepbiolab/README.md

 Welcome to my page!

-I'm an **AI Engineer**, currently living in Shanghai🏙.
+I'm an **AI Researcher**, currently living in Shanghai🏙.
 I have a strong passion for interdisciplinary of AI and Biology, particularly in:

 #### <ins>Interests:</ins>
 - AI: Neural Networks, Generative Models, Reinforcement Learning, Bayesian Optimization